 Another stream to obtain an employer-specific work permit and work in the top LMIA available occupations up north is the Seasonal Agricultural Worker Program.
-This program allows Canadian companies to employ temporary foreign workers if Canadians are unable to fill the positions.
+This program allows Canadian companies to employ temporary foreign workers if Canadians cannot fill the positions.
 An employer can hire a foreign worker for eight months.
-You would be eligible for a work permit under the agriculture workers program if you’re from a participating Caribbean country.
+You would be eligible for a work permit under the agriculture workers program if you're from a participating Caribbean country.

 Participating countries include: